-Grace's TS Technical Support Team is available for all technology-related questions, including assistance accessing and using Grace technology systems (Populi, Canvas, BlueJeans).
-You may send your technical concerns to support@gsot.edu.
-For urgent assistance during class time, you may call our support hotline at 1-832-610-3723.
-For course-related concerns such as, but not limited to, assignment, extensions, and other course work issues, the professor is always ready to help."
+Grace's TS Technical Support Team is available for all technology-related questions, including assistance accessing and using Grace technology systems (Populi, Canvas, Zoom).
+For course-related concerns such as, but not limited to, assignment, extensions, and other course work issues, the professor is always ready to help.